Chiksinafees/JOB_FINDER/README.md

 # job-finder

+// One thing I haven't mentioned is that on the login page, if you are a first-time user, you need to first sign up with your email, password, and confirm the password.
+After that, you can switch to the login page and enter your login email and password.
+Doing so will then take you to the app.

 #Combined Redux Store Setup:
 Integrates stores and reducers for authentication, job data, and form data using Redux Toolkit's configureStore.